 With all the attention on Apple’s iOS devices, Mac users have felt a little left out in recent years.
-Apple eventually realised this and sent its VP marketing, Phil Schiller, out into the fray to apologize for the company’s lack of focus on the pro Mac markets.
+Apple eventually realized this and sent its VP marketing, Phil Schiller, out into the fray to apologize for the company’s lack of focus on the pro Mac markets.

 “We wanna figure out how to better communicate with pros,” he said, “We understand their jobs rely on this stuff; they make important decisions about this stuff.”

 Apple has certainly been thinking about what pro users need from a Mac.

 “One of the things we’ve learned over the last few years is the depth of love and loyalty for macOS by our pro customers.
 And pro is a very large term.
 It encompasses many different people with different needs.”

 While it seems likely the price will be too high to boost mass market Mac sales, the release does provide a tangible expression of Apple’s much-needed commitment to its pro users.

 I also think we’ll see the company’s high-end Macs become cheaper in the years ahead.
 Think about it this way: when you look at the iMac Pro you are not looking at a Mac you can’t afford to own; you are looking at the Mac we’ll all be using in a few years’ time, as component and manufacturing costs decline.

 Google+?
 If you use social media and happen to be a Google+ user, why not join AppleHolic’s Kool Aid Corner community and get involved with the conversation as we pursue the spirit of the New Model Apple?